White House to add AAPI liaison after ultimatum from Sens. Duckworth, Hirono

 “I talked with Tammy about her clarified position, and I’m joining her in there, which means that we would like to have a commitment from the White House that there’ll be more diversity representation in the Cabinet, and in senior White House positions,” Hirono told reporters Tuesday.
 “And until that happens, we will be able to join her in voting no on non-diversity nominees.
 I think that is a reasonable position.”

+Biden had nominated Neera Tanden, whose parents immigrated from India, to serve as director of the White House Office of Management and Budget, but Tanden later withdrew her nomination after it became clear she would not have the votes to be confirmed.
+Katherine Tai, who was sworn in last week as the U.S. trade representative, is of Asian descent, but her position is not a secretary-level one in the Cabinet.

-Late Tuesday, Hirono said she had had a “productive conversation” with Biden officials "to make clear my perspective about the importance of diversity in the President’s cabinet.“
+Late Tuesday, Hirono said that she had had a “productive conversation” with Biden officials "to make clear my perspective about the importance of diversity in the President’s cabinet.“

-Both she and Duckworth said they were backing down from their ultimatums after the White House agreed to appoint an AAPI liaison.
+Both she and Duckworth announced they were backing down from their ultimatums after the White House agreed to appoint an AAPI liaison.

 “Sen. Duckworth appreciates the Biden Administration’s assurances that it will do much more to elevate AAPI voices and perspectives at the highest levels of government, including appointing an AAPI senior White House official to represent the community, secure the confirmation of AAPI appointments and advance policy proposals that are relevant and important to the community,” Duckworth spokesman Ben Garmisa said.